1. Home

 Orders Page with ‘To orders from a certain order number’ setting applied

-14. c) To orders from specific date
+7. c) To orders from a specific date

 Custom Order Numbers Options - Tyche Softwares Documentation